Multi-student Diffusion Distillation for Better One-step Generators

 \section{Evaluation Details}

 For zero-shot COCO evaluation, we use the exact setup as GigaGAN \citep{yu2022scaling} and DMD2 \citep{yin2024improved}.
 Specifically, we generate $\num{30000}$ images using the prompts provided by DMD2 code.
 We downsample the generated images using PIL to $256 \times 256$ Lanczos resizer.
 We then use the clean-fid \citep{parmar2022aliased} to compute the FID score between generated images and $\num{40504}$ real images from the COCO 2014 validation dataset.
+Additionally, we use the OpenCLIP-G backbone to compute the CLIP score.
 For ImageNet, we generate $\num{50000}$ images and calculate FID using EDM \citep{karras2022elucidating} evaluation code.
 When selecting the best checkpoints for partitioned students, the same procedure is applied only for prompts/classes within respective partitions.
 For the ablation study in Sec.~\ref{subsec:smaller_students_comparison}, $\num{10000}$ images are generated for only the first \num{10} classes for an apple-to-apple comparison.